garytingley/garytingley/README.md

-# Gary Tingley - GitHub Portfolio
+# GitHub Portfolio - Career Showcase & Development Projects

 ### 👋 Hi, I'm a Senior IT Program Manager with a passion for delivering impactful technology solutions and leading high-performing teams.
 I specialize in bridging the gap between strategy and execution across complex programs.